Academic Policy 1405.11

 a faculty member prior to the expiration of an appointment, the chair/head or dean

-if the decision of the chair/head or dean is to recommend dismissal, they shall prepare
+chair/head to the dean is to pursue dismissal, they shall prepare a statement of the

 proceed with providing the statement of grounds for dismissal through the Provost